 Once back at the car we spent the next few hours visiting other spots around the park.
 By the time we’d finished, we decided there are several other things to do that rival the view from the lookout.

 Cape Tourville Lighthouse

 If you don’t have a lot of time to spend in Freycinet and you want a great view, this is the place to go.
 The views from the lighthouse boardwalk are brilliant.
 Best of all, it is accessible.
-The wooden boardwalk is especially designed for people with mobility issues and prams.
+The wooden boardwalk is especially designed for people with mobility issues or prams.

 The short board walk winds its way around the cape, the scene changing as you go around each corner.
 The lighthouse is not one of the oldest you’ll see.
 Built in 1971, it works to this day.